- A well-negotiated commercial lease can lead to a happy landlord-tenant relationship.

 While residential leases benefit from many legal protections, commercial leases do not.
 People often enter into residential leases without reviewing them, and that’s usually okay.
 The law says the landlord must make sure the place is habitable and prohibits the landlord from doing certain things.
 For example, the roof can’t be caving in and the landlord can’t just come into your living space whenever they want to.
 Residential leases contain lots of protections for tenants.

 This situation can result in some very unhappy commercial tenants.
-Sometimes, a tenant would be better off if they simply decided not to continue with the lease after learning what it actually requires.
+Sometimes, a tenant would be better off if they simply decided not to continue with the lease after learning what it actually requires and how few rights it provides them.
 Sometimes, though, a tenant can negotiate to get a better lease, which is always great for both parties – the landlord gets a tenant, the tenant gets a space, and everyone understands their roles.
 If a landlord refuses to negotiate a lease, however, that’s a red flag that the landlord might have some troublesome and problematic tendencies.

 2) Personal Guarantees and the Commercial Lease